TonyBlanco/analisis_cabalistico_alma/docs/AI_SYMBOLIC_CONTRACT.md

 consume for symbolic, holistic analysis.
 It is data-only and non-clinical.

 Data flow
-Paciente → Eventos simbólicos (Timeline) → Sistemas simbólicos → Cruce transversal (patrones) → Salida IA (sugerencias / hipótesis).
+Consultante → Eventos simbólicos (Timeline) → Sistemas simbólicos → Cruce transversal (patrones) → Salida IA (sugerencias / hipótesis).

 Scope and boundaries
 - No diagnosis, no clinical claims, no medical interpretation.
 - No AI execution in this phase.
-- Inputs are observational, symbolic, and patient-context aware.
+- Inputs are observational, symbolic, and consultante-context aware.

 Systems consumed
 - Thoth